-This month on TNB, we’re going Back to Basics!
-All month long, I’m sharing recipes and techniques for how to make pantry staples healthier and from scratch.
-This sugar-free apple butter is a delicious and versatile alternative to jam.
+Homemade sugar-free apple butter is a delicious and healthy alternative to store-bought jam.
 Perfect for toast, pancakes, waffles, and oatmeal.

-There’s a moment at the beginning of each fall when giant, gorgeous heaps of multicolored apples seem to overshadow pretty much every other thing at the farmers market.
+There’s a moment at the beginning of each fall when giant, gorgeous heaps of multicolored apples seem to overshadow pretty much everything at the farmers market.
 It’s this punctuation in time, when the sun is still strong yet the air is crisp, and the apples smell really good, that you realize you’re pretty ready to transition into the next season.

-It’s at this time that I tend to buy too many said apples.
-This is an issue for one tiny reason: Rene and I don’t actually like eating them.
+It’s at this time that I tend to buy way too many said apples.
+Which is an issue for one tiny reason: Rene and I don’t actually like eating them.
+I mean, they’re fine dipped in peanut butter or tossed into a crunchy salad.
+But we’re not the kind of people who happily munch on apples during snack time.
+Thus, this sugar-free apple butter became the solution for my fall apple addiction.

 Serving Suggestions

-Apple butter is delicious on buttered sourdough toast, fluffy pancakes, waffles, and oatmeal.
+Sugar-free apple butter is delicious on buttered sourdough toast, pancakes, whole wheat waffles, and oatmeal.
 You can also use it in desserts like linzer bars and thumbprint cookies.
+Store apple butter in an airtight container in the fridge for up to 2 weeks.

 - Prep Time: 10 mins